xuzpgroup/ZianZhang/FatigueData-CMA2022/figure processing/README.md

 # Figure classification

 Figure classification is conducted by `pred.py` with a ResNet50 model (`best.pth`).
 The input of the script is the path and names of figures, stored in the variable *figpath* and *figures*, respectively.
 The results are output to a JSON file, `pred.json`.
 The names of figures are stored in the file, with flags denoting whether figures are fatigue (1) or not (0).
 Example figures are in the `example` folder.
+It is noted that the figures used for classification are the core parts as defined above.